 The label Colt Records in Nashville has released two singles of Kriz's and their first release was the single "Memoryville".
 It is a 4/4 shuffle written by the legendary songwriter Glenn D. Tubb, who among other songs has written the hits "Skip A Rope", "Two Story House" and Home Of The Blues".

 Their second single release is "Neon Lights And Steel Guitars", a song written by Kriz Rogers and Lonnie Ratliff.
 Kriz also produced it along with Danny Dunn, who for many years toured playing steel guitar for Charley Pride.

 Ever since Kriz moved to the US, she has worked at honing her craftsmanship as a songwriter as a member of the Nashville Songwriters Association International - NSAI.
-Her songs "His Wings Of Love" and "Country Time" have been performed at NSAI functions to appreciative audiences, she performs regularly at Nashville Songwriter's Nights and has been credentialed by the NSAI through their Credential Program.
-Kriz is recognized as a Nashville songwriter to watch on NSAI's list.
+Her songs "The Wings Of Love" and "Midnight Memories" have been performed at NSAI functions to appreciative audiences, she performs regularly at Nashville Songwriter's Nights and has gone through NSAI's Credential Program.
+Kriz is recognized as a Nashville songwriter to watch on their list.

-Besides having a heart that beats very strongly for nature and wearing pink very often to honor her mom, who is a breast cancer survivor, Kriz Rogers' faith is very strong and she has recently started a Music Ministry called "Songs of His Love Music Ministry" with the purpose of connecting people to feel God's love.
+Besides having a heart that beats very strongly for nature and wearing pink from time to time to honor her mom, who is a breast cancer survivor, Kriz Rogers' Spiritual faith is strong and she has recently started an Inspirational Outreach called "Songs of His Love Music Ministry" with the purpose of connecting people to feel God's love.
 Kriz loves spending time in nature and the Nashville area parks and is a supporting member of The Nature Conservancy.